 Comerica Park Parking – 3 Affordable Spots

 There are affordable options for Comerica park parking, but it helps to know what you’re doing ahead of time.

-Like many post-Camden Yards ballparks, Comerica was placed in the heart of a city, but unlike most major league cities, Detroit doesn’t have much in the way of viable public transit to get to the ballpark (they’re working on it, though).
-This creates a unique situation, in that there’s a wide swath of city blocks with off street lots and garages that charge for parking on game day.
+Like many post-Camden Yards ballparks, Comerica was placed in the heart of a city, but Detroit only recently added a light rail for easy transit, and parking is still what most fans do.
+This creates a unique situation, in that there’s a wide swath of city blocks with off-street lots and garages that charge for parking on game day.

 It’s a good idea to decide where you’re going to park beforehand, so here are three good suggestions from my own experience.
 They sometimes involve arriving early, so have a plan for something to do.